the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-storage.md

 If your files take up a large amount of space and backing up all of them proves to be challenging or expensive, you may want to create a set of criteria for when you back up the data.
 This can be part of your {ref}`Data Management Plan<rr-rdm-dmp>`.

 Watch this video on [Safe data storage and backup](https://www.youtube.com/watch?v=bgbbToXHgW0) from the [TU Delft Open Science MOOC](https://online-learning.tudelft.nl/courses/open-science-sharing-your-research-with-the-world/).

+## Tagging

+Tags are keywords assigned to files, and a way to add metadata to a file to organise them more flexibly.
+While a file can only be in one folder at a time, it can have an unlimited number of tags.

+Some tips include:
+- Use short tag names (one or two words)
+- Be consistent with tags
+- Not all file formats allow tags, and when files are transferred tags may be stripped

+See [Tagging and Finding Your Files by MIT libraries]([url](https://libguides.mit.edu/metadataTools)) for more information.